a998766543321/Learning-Summary/ServiceNow Rome Delta Exams.md

 ## ITSM
 1. By default, which of the following related records are automatically moved when a problem is marked as a duplicate?
+> Related incidents

-> Related incidents, and Problem tasks
+> Problem tasks
 <br />

 2. Which UI action will confirm you are part of the assignment group on a problem record?